 Your state bar might require that this disclaimer appears on all site pages either as a conclusion to any published content or in the footer.
 The primary purpose of these disclaimers is to clarify to all visitors that anyone who visits your site or even contacts you via a form or email does not interpret those communications as the existence of an attorney-client relationship.

 Certain states or other jurisdictions require lawyers to disclose the location of their law firm office.

 Usually, it is sufficient to include this information on a contact page or the footer of your homepage.
 This is especially important for lawyers with virtual addresses to pay attention to since you may be required to publish the physical address of the firm's office on the site.

 Review state bar rules to verify your compliance in this area since a location disclosure may not be required for those law firms that don't use a staffed office three or more days a week.
 Include your general contact information, like your phone number, for ease of use on your site, too.

 In addition, each state bar association may require its own specific language on law firm website disclaimers.
-California requires a statement saying, “This testimonial or endorsement does not constitute a guarantee, warranty, or prediction regarding the outcome of your legal matter” per Rule 1-400, Standard (2).
+California's attorney advertising rules require a statement saying, "This testimonial or endorsement does not constitute a guarantee, warranty, or prediction regarding the outcome of your legal matter" per Rule 1-400, Standard (2).
 This is very important to consider when you repurpose client testimonials or reviews from other places.